RIPE NCC Data Protection Report

 “Analytics are statistical audience measuring tools for websites, which often rely on cookies.
 These tools are notably used by website owners to estimate the number of unique visitors, to detect the most preeminent search engine keywords that lead to a webpage or to track down website navigation issues […]

-- Are strictly necessary for the provision of the services that are available through the website and facilitate the use of these services (e.g. to identify you when you are logged in).
-These type of cookies do not fall under the scope of the DTA.
+- Are strictly necessary for the provision of the services that are available through the website and facilitate the use of these services (e.g. to identify when the user is logged in).
+These types of cookies do not fall under the scope of the DTA.

-- Improve the user’s experience by recording information about your settings (e.g. user’s location).
-These type of cookies fall under the scope of the DTA and the RIPE NCC must therefore inform the user and obtain their consent.
+- Improve the user’s experience by recording information about the user’s settings (e.g. location).
+These types of cookies fall under the scope of the DTA and the RIPE NCC must therefore inform the user and obtain their consent.

-- Collect anonymous statistical information on the use of the website that helps improve the performance of the RIPE NCC website itself (e.g. the number of visitors to each part of our websites and their origin).
+- Collect anonymous statistical information on the use of the website that helps improve the performance of the RIPE NCC website itself (e.g. the number of visitors to each part of the RIPE NCC’s websites and their origin).